-The start of spring is all about baby animals.
-So our fan Audrey C. asked, how does a caterpillar turn into a butterfly?
-Well, the change from caterpillar to butterfly is kind of gross, but also really amazing.
-First, the caterpillar eats nonstop, and grows really fast for about 2 weeks.
-The bug ends up weighing 200 times as much by the end of it!
-Then it attaches itself to a tree branch and sheds its skin, under which there’s a hard skin called a “chrysalis.”
-Over 2 more weeks, most of the caterpillar’s body turns into goop, and re-forms itself into a butterfly.
+Most baby animals are cute, but the change from caterpillar to butterfly is kind of gross.
+First, the caterpillar eats nonstop, and grows really fast for about 2 weeks, weighing 200 times as much by the end of it!
+Then it hangs onto a tree branch and sheds its outer skin, leaving a harder skin called a “chrysalis.”
+Over 2 more weeks, the caterpillar’s body turns into goop and re-forms into a butterfly.
 Finally the butterfly crawls out and pops open its wings.
-After 4 weeks of sitting with nothing to do, that butterfly must be excited to fly.
+A lot prettier than the goop it came from!

 Wee ones: Like all insects, a butterfly has 6 legs.
 Is that more or fewer legs than you have?